 In 1966, the 1st Armoured Personnel Squadron worked with the 5th Battalion, Royal Australian Regiment (5RAR), and 105 Battery, Royal Australian Artillery, to establish the 1st Australian Task Force base at Nui Dat.

-Shortly afterwards, although not for the first time, they proved their worth in a perilous situation.
 During the Battle of Long Tan in August 1966, APCs were one among several elements that swung the course of the battle in the Australians' favour.
 While artillery had a devastating effect on the enemy and the infantry, pinned down and under heavy fire, withstood assault after assault, it was the arrival of the APCs from 3 Troop 3rd Cavalry Regiment, firing from their .50 calibre machine guns into an enemy force massing for yet another attack, that forced them to disperse and withdraw.

-Armoured vehicles required constant maintenance, some of which, including changing tracks in the field, was carried out by crew members, but the heavier tasks were the province of the Royal Australian Electrical and Mechanical Engineers (RAEME).
+Heavier maintenance tasks and repairs were done by the Royal Australian Electrical and Mechanical Engineers (RAEME).
 In the case of APCs, RAEME personnel undertook, among other tasks, major engine repairs, gun replacements and any required welding.
 While the field crews were expected to ensure that the vehicles' supplies of oil, other lubricants and water were maintained.

 Unfortunately, APCs were very vulnerable to mines and their thin armour made them targets for recoilless rifle fire and rocket-propelled grenades.